The ‘Ides’ Have It The Best Skiing In March

 The Bavarian Lodge in Taos – Photo by: Local Freshies®

-Ever since we visited Taos Ski Valley, we’ve been hooked.
-Skiing in March means the temps are a bit warmer than winter.
-But due to its elevation and prominent northerly aspect, expect to find the deepest snowpack of the year and mid-winter conditions.
-And once you’re done skiing, you have the town of Taos which in itself is worth a trip.
+Ever since our first trip to Taos Ski Valley, we’ve been hooked.
+Skiing in March means slightly warmer temperatures than midwinter, but thanks to the resort’s high elevation and prominent northerly slopes, you can still expect the deepest snowpack of the season and true mid-winter conditions.
+March is also the snowiest month of the year for Taos.
+And once you’ve had your fill of the slopes, the town of Taos itself is well worth exploring.

 Winter Park